nickscozza/Team-Soon-AI-Hackathon-Files/README.md

 What are genetic algorithms?

 In the context of using Large Language Models (LLMs) to engineer prompts, a genetic algorithm (GA) can be employed as a method for optimizing or evolving prompts to achieve specific objectives.
+In our case, we are evolving prompts to produce outputs that are similar to the provided target output.

 Ok, so what is the goal of our project?

-The goal of our project is to create a genetic algorithm to reverse engineer an effective prompt to an LLM (Large Language Model) that will cause the LLM to generate output similar to a supplied target output.
+The goal of our project is to create a genetic algorithm to reverse engineer an effective prompt to an LLM (Large Language Model) This prompt must produce outputs similar to the desired output.
+(Note: Scott has found a dataset that contains the desired output for each prompt.
+Therefor)

 Project Requirements